Khyber Pakhtunkhwa: Ancient history

 Greco-Buddhist representation of the Buddha, seated to the left of a depiction of Vajrapani in the guise of the Hellenic god Heracles.

-The Indo-Greek king Menander I (reigned 155–130 BCE) drove the Greco-Bactrians out of Gandhara and beyond the Hindu Kush, becoming king shortly after his victory.
+The decline of Mauryas allowed Greco-Bactrians to expand into Gandhara under Demetrius I. Menander I (reigned 155–130 BCE), the greatest of the Indo-Greeks, drove the Greco-Bactrians out of Gandhara and beyond the Hindu Kush, becoming king shortly after his victory.